TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

-# Serial2Pico is a configuration and control app for the PicoTouchLCD developed in Visual Studio 2022 C# .NET8
+# Serial2Pico is a configuration and control app for the PicoTouchLCD

 <p align="left">
 <img src="Win10-55.png" height="180" />